-You can find savings on clothing for the entire family by visiting outlet stores, especially if it’s a big holiday weekend sale.
-These days, there’s an outlet store for practically every popular retailer.
+You can find deals on clothing for the entire family by visiting outlet stores, especially if it's a big holiday weekend.
+These days, there's an outlet store for practically every popular retailer.
 However, shoppers can maximize value by combining deals with coupons.

-Woroch recommends stopping by the outlet’s visitor center for a coupon book, which can direct you to extra savings.
+Woroch recommends stopping by the outlet mall's visitor center for a coupon book, which can direct you to extra savings.

 18. Negotiate and Price Match

-This practice works both in store and online.
-You can ask for a price match or request free shipping online via the online live chat or by calling customer service directly.
+This practice works both in stores and online.
+You can ask for a price match or request free shipping online via the live chat feature or call customer service directly.